hyperupcall/blog/content/post/creating robotic teams website.md

 I enjoyed animating the photograph card on hover.
 You can see it in   the gif below: On moues hover, the card floats up, the shadow increases, and the "enlarge" icon fades in and slides to the left.

 The page that shows the enlarged image was pretty cool.
 At the time, I didn't know any best practices that allowed the image to stay on refresh.
 For a temporary-permanent solution, I base64 encoded the data that described the image in the URI.
-Because `/` is the 63rd character in the base64 format, it created extra routes that were not intended.
+Because `/` is the 63rd character in the base64 format (starting from 0), it created extra routes that were not intended.
 As a result, I replaced forward slashes with exclamation marks.
 I had to convert the exclamation marks to forward slashes before decoding the string.

 ![robotics-website-enlarge-image-feature](../image/robotics-website/enlarge-image-feature.gif)

 ### Photo album

 The photo album is probably the most used feature on this site.
 Earlier I said that I had to browse for team photos directly through the GitHub interface.
-By creating this photo gallery, team members search for photos easily.
+By creating this photo gallery, team members can search for photos easily.

 ![robotics-website-5](../image/robotics-website/photo-album.png)